Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Estimation Results

 \subsection{Estimation Results for the PSM on Contracts and Wages}

-Table~\ref{tab:att} reports the average treatment effects (ATE) after matching for several labour outcome variables by samples (i.e., pooled, men, and women)\footnote{ The propensity scores for matching treated and control units come from estimates reported in Table~\ref{tab:probit_fmldom} in the Appendix.
+In this section, we present the main results of the PSM by looking at three different samples (i.e., all workers, men, and women).
+Working in a female-dominated sector is the treatment variable.
+Table~\ref{tab:att} reports the ATT for each labour market outcome of interest -- i.e., having a temporary job, part-time work, number of hours (in logarithm), remote work, and wage (in logarithm).\footnote{ The propensity scores for matching treated and control units come from estimates reported in Table~\ref{tab:probit_fmldom} in the Appendix.
 The table shows the likelihood of a worker being employed in a female-dominated sector based on socio-demographic characteristics and working environment.
 Being a woman in a stable relationship without dependent children decreases the probability of working in a female-dominated sector.
-Having dependent children, being non-European and working in operative jobs, technical and secretarial occupations reduces the likelihood of being in female-dominated occupations.}.
+Having dependent children, being non-European and working in operative jobs, technical and secretarial occupations reduces the likelihood of being in female-dominated sectors.}

-Looking at the contractual features in the pooled sample, we found that if a worker in a female-dominated sector were hired in a male-dominated sector, they would work 13.5 p.p. less part-time and 4.4 p.p. more from home, and their worked hours would increase by 12.5 p.p.
-This remains valid when we examine the effect for men and women separately.
-That is, both men and women in female-dominated sectors would work more hours (11.6 and 11.8 p.p., respectively), less part-time (13.1 and 13.3 p.p., respectively), and more from home (2.8 and 5.6 p.p., respectively) if they were employed in male-dominated sectors.
-All estimates are significantly different from zero at a 1\% significance level.
+The first result of the analysis is that contractual features usually associated with female workers are more common in female-dominated sectors, even among men.
+That is, workers in female-dominated sectors compared to their peers in male-dominated sectors have, on average, fewer permanent positions (respectively, 0.947 against 0.956), work more part-time (0.35 against 0.267), fewer hours (3.404 against 3.475), and less from home (0.037 against 0.90).
+This result remains valid even when looking at male and female workers separately.
+Specifically, if men and women in a female-dominated sector were hired in a male-dominated sector, they would have more permanent positions (0.9 p.p. and 0.7 p.p., respectively), would work more hours (7.7 and 6.3 p.p.), less part-time (8.4 and 7.5 p.p.), and more from home (4.3 and 5.9 p.p.).
+All ATT estimates are significantly different from zero at a 1\% significance level.

-The difference in having a permanent job between a worker employed in female-dominated sectors with one in male-dominated sectors is not significant in the pooled sample.
-In other words, there is no difference in the types of contracts (permanent vs temporary) offered to similar workers in the two gender-dominated sectors.
-When estimating the effect by gender, we observe that the difference is significant for men but not for women.
-In particular, men in female-dominated sectors would be hired with temporary contracts by 3 p.p. more if they were in male-dominated sectors.